exceljs/exceljs/README.md

 <ul>
   <li>
-    Merged <a href="https://github.com/guyonroche/exceljs/pull/547">worksheet name is writable #547</a>.
+    Merged <a href="https://github.com/guyonroche/exceljs/pull/549">Add CSV write buffer support #549</a>.
-    Many thanks to <a href="https://github.com/f111fei">xzper</a> for this contribution.
+    Many thanks to <a href="https://github.com/jloveridge">Jarom Loveridge</a> for this contribution.
   </li>
 </ul>